create3000/sunrize/docs/_posts/index.md

 ---
 ## Introduction

 Sunrize is an easy-to-use editor for X3D files that is based on the [X_ITE](/x_ite/) framework.
-The Outline Editor allows for intuitive scene editing, while the Script Editor provides comprehensive editing of [Script](/x_ite/components/scripting/script/) and [ComposedShader](/x_ite/components/shaders/composedshader/) nodes..
+The Outline Editor allows for intuitive scene editing, while the Script Editor provides comprehensive editing of [Script](/x_ite/components/scripting/script/) and [ComposedShader](/x_ite/components/shaders/composedshader/) nodes.

 ![Image of Sunrize Editor](/assets/img/sunrize.png)